Zedonboy/elizabethSite/src/markdowns/toobyFrnds.md

 title: "Tribute from Toboy's Friends"
 ---

-Dear Somtoochukwu ILO & Family
+Dear Dr Somtoochukwu ILO & Family

 We your friends  would like to convey our sincere condolence to you, your family and the entire Ezioko village, OKO Town in Orumba LGA of Anambra State  on the passing of  your  dear mum, Madam Elizabeth Mgbechikwelu ILO ( OFFICE) .
 We know this is uncertain and emotionally difficult time to your family and entire OKO community, considering her dedication to family life and community development.
 The news of her death came to us as a shock, leaving us with a disturbing question why  is it good things don't last?
 You are one mother that appreciate having your son's friends around you.
 We call you  office because of the way we interact freely  and make jokes with you even in the absence of our friend, making us feel comfortable and accepted.
 You would  always ask us, umum un emeriena onwunwa nke taa? your readiness to offer us cold water  to calm our head is a gesture many of us will not forget.
 Mama we will miss your gentle  affectious smile that always tell us that we are welcome.
 Ezinne office ga nke oma and may the good Lord grant you eternal rest.